MRLintern/MRLintern/README.md

    * **University of Aberdeen**: 2014 - 2015:
      **MSc Geophysics**.

-     -Dissertation: __Forward Modelling of the Seismic Response of the Sherwood Sandstone Group of the Rhyl Gas Field__.
+     - Dissertation: __Forward Modelling of the Seismic Response of the Sherwood Sandstone Group of the Rhyl Gas Field__.

    * **University of Liverpool**: 2009 - 2012:
      **BSc (hons) Geophysics (Physics)**.

-     -Dissertation: __Rate of Change of Earth’s Magnetic Field due to Various Outer Core Fluid Flows__.
+     - Dissertation: __Rate of Change of Earth’s Magnetic Field due to Various Outer Core Fluid Flows__.